lintonye/learnreact.design/_posts/2017-06-08-what-is-react.md

 - What is a reactive UI?
 - What are some benefits of components?

-# A Couple Things About Web
+# A Couple Of Things About Web
 Let's begin with a couple of other terms that you might have heard of for years.
 The first one, DOM.

 ## DOM